 - It can minimize estate taxes.

 The COVID-19 pandemic has emphasized the importance of completing the estate planning process.
+It has also underscored the difficulty of doing so during a pandemic.
 Older adults are more likely to experience severe symptoms of COVID-19, be incapacitated, and die.
-However, estate planning is also harder during a pandemic.
-Older adults have been advised to avoid in-person interactions whenever possible.
-As a result, there has been a surge of interest in online estate planning, which eliminates the need for paper documents and in-person meetings.
-This can make it much easier for people to complete the estate planning process.
-However, it also could lead to fraud if appropriate consumer protections are not put in place.
+As a result, they have been advised to avoid in-person interactions whenever possible.
+This has led to a surge of interest in online estate planning, which eliminates the need for paper documents and in-person meetings.
+It can make it much easier for people to complete the estate planning process at any time.
+It could also lead to fraud if appropriate consumer protections are not put in place.

 Wills: Fewer than half of Americans make a will.
 Older adults are no exception.
 A 2016 Gallup poll found that more than 30 percent of people age 65 and older did not have a will, nor did more than 40 percent of people age 50–64.
 Many draft one but never complete the process by signing it and having it witnessed.